 Models

-If you want to generate a type system programmatically from CSS or you're just curious about how to create a consistent type scale, this section will give you insights into the models used to calculate font size, line height, and letter spacing in a type system.
+Whether you're looking to generate a type system from CSS or just curious about how to build a consistent type scale, this section will guide you through the models behind font size, line height, and letter spacing.
 Let's dive into the details:

 Line Height Model

-We need a model to calculate all line height ratios for various font sizes within a type scale, starting from a base font size and base line height ratio.
-This ensures that any changes to these base values will propagate throughout the type system, maintaining consistency.
+The model should calculate line height ratios for all font sizes in the type scale, starting with a base font size and line height ratio.
+This ensures that any changes to the base values are applied throughout the system, maintaining consistency.

-Note: The line height is also influenced by the font family, which we account for when selecting the base values.
-These base values act as a hint to the model, ensuring the resulting type system remains visually harmonious.
+Note: The line height also depends on the font family, and the designer takes this into account when selecting the base values.
+These base values keep the designer in control of the entire process.

-After extensive research and experience, I found that a reciprocal model is a perfect fit for calculating line height ratios within a type system.
-Inspired by pendulum motion, where frequency is the reciprocal of the period, the model is defined as follows:
+Through research and hands-on experience, I've found that a reciprocal model is ideal for calculating line height ratios in a type system.
+Inspired by pendulum motion, where frequency is the reciprocal of the period, the model works like this:

 line-height-ratio = 1 + a / font-size